odomobo/ozdf/README.md

 PLAYING PILGRIMS

 #### DATA
-"Christmas won’t be Christmas without any presents," grumbled Jo, lying on the rug.
+"Christmas won't be Christmas without any presents," grumbled Jo, lying on the rug.

 ...